khzied/kub-vagrant-ubuntu-21082018/README.md

 # kubernetes-vagrant
 This Vagrantfile is for the deployment of a Kubernetes platform with a single master and multiple nodes.
-This platform uses Canal as the CNI plug-in.